hpaluch-pil/heroku-amp/README.md

 Google does not support Publisher type Person:
 - https://stackoverflow.com/a/40586036

+AMP Test tool does not show images until they are indexed by Google Image bot (?).

 Images are created using ImageMagick:
 - see `scripts/create_images.sh`
 - see official IM guide: http://www.imagemagick.org/Usage/text/#text_operators